 5 – Breaking Down Silos

-Another of the healthcare trends for 2019 related to provider education is that educators are breaking down silos in the classroom, according to Dr. Kristen Zulkosky, director of the center for excellence and practice at the PA College of Health Sciences.
-More and more, health systems are collaborating across disciplines or specialties to create teams of care.
+Another healthcare technology trend is that educators are breaking down silos in the classroom.
+According to Dr. Kristen Zulkosky, director of the center for excellence and practice at the PA College of Health Sciences; more, health systems are collaborating across disciplines or specialties to create teams of care.
 For example, the healthcare industry is slowly trying to make this often-complicated service easier for people to use.
 Patients notoriously have to see many different doctors for the same issue, and these doctors don’t communicate with one another.
 This causes the patient’s experience to be stressful, and often times the proper plan of care slips through the cracks.
 Creating teams of care is much more efficient than the traditional siloed treatment plans that don’t connect, and sometimes even clash.
 In the classroom, this is happening in the same way.
 With classrooms breaking down silos, this could make it easier for new physicians entering the field to come up with more efficient ways to do the same thing in the hospital.
 “Not only are we breaking down silos in the classroom, but we’re also bringing disciplines together through clinical simulation experiences,” Zulkosky said.
 “Using sophisticated technology such as high-fidelity human patient simulators with measurable, responsive vital signs, educators can develop scenarios that bring together disciplines to truly understand what it means to care for a patient as part of a team.”

 6 – Artificial Intelligence